antoinemcgrath/HearHerVoice/README.md

 1. Capture a large dataset of feminist & antifemale tweets for analysis.

- --A-Tweets: Use Twitter API -credentials required, Oauth, StreamListener & keyword list,
+ --A- Tweets: Use Twitter API -credentials required, Oauth, StreamListener & keyword list,

- --B-Storage: Use a MongoDB stored on Ubuntu, pyMongo, & MongoClient
+ --B- Storage: Use a MongoDB stored on Ubuntu, pyMongo, & MongoClient

- --C-Keyword list NEW SUGGESTIONS: Anyone can add suggestions here:[               ] -they will be moved above once added to the online & offline python script.
-See file: HearHerVoice/tweets_2_db/git_tweets_test.py for current keyword list.
+ --C- Keyword list for tweet capturing (see file: HearHerVoice/tweets_2_db/git_tweets_test.py for current keyword list).
+NEW SUGGESTIONS CAN BE MADE HERE[_        _       _]

 2. Split data into 2 distinct groups: hate speech directed at women & =!